satomm1/Robot/Software/ROS/README.md

-# Software
+# ROS Software

-Contains the software for the low level microcontroller, and the high level ROS functions.
+Contains the software for the robot functionality communicating over the robot operating system (ROS)